 There are numerous reasons why the entire amount on deposit in any subaccount of the Acquisition Account for a particular Series of Bonds (including for the Offered Bonds) may not be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans in accordance with the Indenture.
 One of the principal factors in originating real estate loans is the availability of funds to make such loans at interest rates and on other terms that prospective borrowers can afford.
 The Authority has determined that there is at the present time a shortage of funds in the State to make such loans on terms competitive with those terms specified for the Mortgage Loans.
 This condition could change during the origination period for the Mortgage Loans.
 For example, prevailing interest rates for conventional mortgages in the State could decrease and make the Mortgage Loans less attractive to potential applicants.
 See "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date-Single Family Mortgage Program."
-See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2023N GNMA MBS", "-2023N Second Mortgage Loans" and "-2023N Governmental Mortgage Loans".
+See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2024B GNMA MBS", "-2024B Second Mortgage Loans" and "-2024B Governmental Mortgage Loans".
 The Authority has taken locks for mortgage loans which may, if closed, be acquired using proceeds of Bonds in the Acquisition Account.
 However, other issuers may issue bonds and make funds available on terms competitive with those terms specified for the Mortgage Loans.

-As of July 1, 2023, there remained in the 2023 Series FG subaccount of the Acquisition Account approximately \$73,719,852 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series FG (the "2023 Series FG Bonds").
-As of July 20, 2023, there remained in the 2023 Series K subaccount of the Acquisition Account approximately \$200,000,000 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series K (the "2023 Series K Bonds").
-The Authority intends to expend the remaining proceeds of the 2023 Series FG Bonds and the 2023 Series K Bonds to acquire MBS to finance Mortgage Loans and certain Second Mortgage Loans originated under its Non-Qualified Single Family Mortgage Program before using the proceeds of the Offered Bonds to acquire the 2023N Governmental Mortgage Loans, 2023N GNMA MBS to finance Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program or 2023N Second Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program.
+As of February 1, 2024, there remained (a) in the 2023 Series N subaccount of the Acquisition Account approximately \$10,232 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series N (the "2023 Series N Bonds") and (b) in the 2023 Series Q subaccount of the Acquisition Account approximately \$95,702,332 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series Q (the "2023 Series Q Bonds").
+The Authority intends to expend the remaining proceeds of the 2023 Series N Bonds and the 2023 Series Q Bonds to acquire MBS to finance Mortgage Loans and certain Second Mortgage Loans originated under its Non-Qualified Single Family Mortgage Program before using the proceeds of the Offered Bonds to acquire the 2024B Governmental Mortgage Loans, 2024B GNMA MBS to finance Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program or 2024B Second Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program.

-As of July 1, 2023, there remained in the 2022 Series EFG subaccount of the Acquisition Account approximately \$2,060,811 of proceeds of the Authority's Single Family Mortgage Bonds, 2022 Series EFG (the "2022 Series EFG Bonds") and in the 2023 Series HIJ subaccount of the Acquisition Account approximately \$117,799,138 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series HIJ (the "2023 Series HIJ Bonds").
-The Authority intends to expend the remaining proceeds of the 2022 Series EFG Bonds and the 2023 Series HIJ Bonds to acquire MBS to finance Mortgage Loans originated under its Qualified Single Family Mortgage Program and certain Second Mortgage Loans originated under its Qualified Single Family Mortgage Program.
+As of February 1, 2024, there remained (a) in the 2022 Series EFG subaccount of the Acquisition Account approximately \$1,601,864 of proceeds of the Authority's Single Family Mortgage Bonds, 2022 Series EFG (the "2022 Series EFG Bonds") and (b) in the 2023 Series OP subaccount of the Acquisition Account approximately \$110,542,907 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series OP (the "2023 Series OP Bonds").
+On February 14, 2024, the Authority issued \$125,000,000 in aggregate principal amount of the 2024 Series A Bonds and there remains in the 2024 Series A subaccount of the Acquisition Account approximately \$124,000,000 of proceeds of the 2024 Series A Bonds.
+The Authority intends to expend the remaining proceeds of the 2022 Series EFG Bonds, the 2023 Series OP

+Bonds and the 2024 Series A Bonds to acquire MBS to finance Mortgage Loans originated under its Qualified Single Family Mortgage Program and certain Second Mortgage Loans originated under its Qualified Single Family Mortgage Program.